zats/Presentations/EXC_BAD_ACCESS/presentation.md

 ![](assets/swift-foundation.png)

-^ Swift the way we run carries a lot of legacy.
+^ Swift, the way we run it today, carries a big legacy.

 ^ It has a very familiar foundation: Cocoa (Touch or not)